srinskit/dlbench/README.md

 options:
-  -h, --help            show this help message and exit --suffix-time         Suffix the tag with a timestamp --monitor MONITOR [MONITOR ...], -m MONITOR [MONITOR ...]
+  -h, --help            show this help message and exit --suffix-time         Suffix the tag with a timestamp --monitor process [process ...]
-                        Names of systemd processes to monitor in addition to benchmark target
+                        Names of additional systemd processes to monitor
 ```

 `dlbench plot` is used to plot resource utilization data from one or more `<tag>.log` files.
 If multiple log files are specified, their resource utilization is plotted on the same chart for comparison.